-ROW Chapter 6.91 Qualifications - For local agency staff to be approved to acquire property without direct supervision by the LAC, they must have either an Associate Degree in real estate or a Bachelor Degree or equivalent experience.
+Qualifications - For local agency staff to be approved to acquire property without direct supervision by the LAC, they must have either an Associate Degree in real estate or a bachelor's degree or equivalent experience.
 In addition, they must have two years full-time experience in real estate acquisition, sales, leasing, appraisal, title, escrow, or property management.
 One year of experience must be in eminent domain acquisition performed according to the provisions of the Uniform Act.
 Additional experience in eminent domain acquisition can replace education on a year-for-year basis.